-(q) Measurement of EBITDA
+(p) Measurement of EBITDA

-The Company has elected to present earnings before interest, tax, depreciation and amortization (EBITDA) as a separate line item on the face of the statement of profit and loss.
-The company measures EBITDA on the basis of profit/ (loss) from continuing operations.
-In its measurement, the company does not include depreciation and amortization expense, interest income, finance costs, and tax expense.
+As permitted by the Guidance Note on the Revised Schedule VI to the Companies Act, 1956, the company has elected to present earnings before interest, tax, depreciation and amortization (EBITDA) as a separate line item on the face of the statement of profit and loss.
+In its measurement, the company does not include depreciation and amortization expense, finance costs and tax expense.